-The most obvious place to get a sim card is at the airport.
+The most obvious place to get a sim card is at the international airports (Istanbul, Antalya, Izmir etc).
 However, we don’t recommend this.
 When we landed at Istanbul airport, we compared deals to what we found online and they were three times more expensive at the airport.

 We’re not sure why, but we can only put it down to “airport prices.”
 Either the sales assistant thought we don’t know any better, or they just charge more for being in the airport.